 He Knew Nothing of Chafing

 Even with the best preparation and products (love you body glide!), chafing happens.
-For men, nipple chafing and bleeding is a very real thing.
+For men, nipple chafing and nipple bleeding is a very real issue.

 Part of the long run experience is knowing what to expect, preparing and trying to minimize the negative impacts.